Home | Client Services | Claims | Contact Us

 Care, Custody and Control Provides legal liability coverage for loss, damage or destruction of property belonging in the care, custody or control of the production company.

-Cast Insurance This coverage usually is purchased on feature films or TV productions (except documentaries) but also may be purchased for other types of production.
+Cast Extra Expense Insurance Cast coverage usually is purchased on feature films or TV productions (except documentaries) but may be purchased for other types of production.
 It indemnifies the production company for the net loss or extra expenses to begin or complete principal photography of an insured production, due to death, injury or illness of any insured artist or director.
 Insured persons are initially covered for accident only, until they are examined and complete a medical questionnaire.
 The insurer then will expand the coverage to include illness.
+Coverage also can be extended to include kidnapping and bereavement.
+(See bereavement above).

 Claims Made Policy provision limiting coverage to claims that are filed during the policy period (as opposed to an occurrence policy provision).

-Clearance Procedure Procedures recommended by the clearance attorney for the production company to follow that mitigate the potential for Errors & Omissions claims.
+Clearance Procedure Recommended by the clearance attorney for the production company to follow that mitigate the potential for Errors & Omissions claims.

 Completion Bond A written contract that guarantees a motion picture will be finished and delivered on schedule and within budget as required by the bank or other financiers funding an independent film.

-Copyright Report A research report outlining copyright procedures required to obtain Errors & Omissions Coverage.
+Copyright Report A research report outlining copyright procedures required to obtain E&O /Errors & Omissions Coverage.

 Cost of Hire The budget costs for vehicle rentals -- used to determine auto insurance premiums.